Enhancing Spin Transfer Torque in Magnetic Tunnel Junction Devices: Exploring the Influence of Capping Layer Materials and Thickness on Device Characteristics

 A series of three distinct types of magnetic tunnel junctions (MTJs) were fabricated on SiO$_2$ (200nm) substrate using a singulus magnetron sputtering.
 As schematically depicted in Fig. \ref{fig1}(a), the MTJs were comprised of the following layers: 5 Ta / 50 CuN / 5 Ta / 50 CuN / 5 Ta / 5 Ru / 6 IrMn / 2 CoFe$_{30}$ / 0.825 Ru / 2.6 CoFe$_{40}$B$_{20}$ / MgO / Free Layer / Capping Layer, with thicknesses specified in nanometers.
 The free layer, which was the differentiating component among the MTJs, consists of 2 CoFe$_{40}$B$_{20}$ / X, where for type A-MTJ X$\equiv$0.21 Ta / 6 Co$_{67}$Fe$_{4}$Si$_{14.5}$B$_{14.5}$, for type B-MTJ X$\equiv$0.21 Ta / 7 Ni$_{80}$Fe$_{20}$ and for type C-MTJ X$\equiv$0.
 The thicknesses of CoFeSiB and NiFe in the A-MTJs and B-MTJs were meticulously chosen to guarantee comparable magnetic moments in both MTJs.
-The selection of Permalloy (NiFe) as the top magnetic layer in B-MTJs is based on its low crystalline anisotropy, which allows for easy magnetization switching with an external magnetic field.
-CoFeSiB-based MTJs (A-MTJs) demonstrate improved MR ratios due to the absence of electron scattering caused by grain boundaries in their amorphous structure.
-Furthermore, the lack of crystallographic axes and grain boundaries enhances their thermal stability, rendering them an excellent choice for high-temperature MTJ applications.
+Our strategy for selecting a trilayer configuration for the free layers in MTJs is as follows: Firstly, CoFeB was chosen to ensure a high tunneling magnetoresistance (TMR) ratio.
+Secondly, the inclusion of a Ta layer effectively prevented crystallinity issues between CoFeB and the NiFe (CoFeSiB) layer.
+Lastly, the incorporation of NiFe (CoFeSiB) as a soft ferromagnet facilitated the formation of a vortex within the free layer.
 Three alternatives were considered for the fabrication of the capping layer, namely Ta/Ru, Cu/Ru, and Ra/Ru.
 The elements Ta, Cu, and Ru are employed to inhibit the crystallization of the adjacent magnetic layer, while a few nanometers of Ru on top of the MTJ are utilized for the passivation of the stacks.
 For achieving maximum performance in MTJs, characterized by high TMR, low critical current, and sustained thermal and electrical stability, the optimization of both the material and thickness of the capping layer are crucial.
 To achieve this goal, we fabricated a series of A-MTJ and B-MTJ stacks with distinct capping layers and varied thicknesses.
 The analysis of Fig. \ref{fig1} and Fig. 1 SM \cite{SM}, measured by a MicroSense EV9 vibrating sample magnetometer (VSM), demonstrates that the magnetic response of MTJs remains mostly unaffected by the modification of the capping layer material.
 Furthermore, The hysteresis response of the stacks remains unaffected by the variation in thickness of Ta adjacent to the top magnetic layer in capping layers.
-Table \ref{magnetization} displays the saturation magnetization values ($M_\mathrm{s}$) of the distinct materials incorporated in the stack structures, namely CoFeSiB, CoFB, NiFe, and CoFeB, as determined by VSM measurements.
+Table \ref{magnetization} displays the saturation magnetization values ($M_\mathrm{s}$) of the distinct materials incorporated in the stack structures, namely CoFeSiB, CoFeB, NiFe, and CoFeSiB, as determined by VSM measurements.
 These values are needed to accurately analyze the magnetization dynamics of the MTJs in the last section of our work.

 Furthermore, we synthesized simplified free layer stacks consisting of 5 Ta / 5 Ru / MgO / 2 CoFe$_{40}$B$_{20}$ / X / 2 Ta / 4 Ru, where X is defined as \begin{itemize} \item 0.21 Ta / 6 CoFe$_{40}$SiB$_{20}$ for A-FL, \item 0.21 Ta / 7 Ni$_{80}$Fe$_{20}$ for B-FL, \item and n/a for C-FL. \end{itemize} These fabricated FL stacks facilitated a comparative investigation of their magnetization dynamics responses with their corresponding full stacks.
 As depicted in Figure \ref{fig1}(b), incorporating a low anisotropy NiFe layer results in nearly a 50$\%$ decrease in the coercivity of the free layer, which can be further reduced by replacing NiFe with an amorphous CoFeSiB layer.